All Episodes

 No, of course not.

-So, yeah, I we're not joking here.
+So, yeah, we're not joking here.

 You can say it on the air.

-I mean, I'm not gonna be able to stop you anyway, so you might as well just put your mic on and say it.
+So you might as well just put your mic on and say it.

-Yeah, that's why we're gonna go.
+Yeah, that's why I'm not.

 Joe knows what I sound like.

-You can tell him, it's all good.
+You can tell him.

-You could tell him, you could talk about it.
+You could talk about it.

-Uh I'll say it the way Linda, I'll put I'm able to talk about it.
+I'll be able to talk about it.

-No show Joe.
+No Show Joe.

-Joe Concha is I will tell him since you can't say no show Joe.
+First of all, it was Ethan's idea, Joe Concha, as I will tell him, since you can't say no show, Joe.

 And since Joe Concha was making such a great point about the fact that Joe Biden hasn't shown up for anything, I thought it was appropriate.